 January 07, 2016

 While integrating the growth perspective into the product is essential, the best growth hackers and their larger siblings growth teams value self-sufficiency to a high degree.
-A growth hacker or a
+A growth hacker or a growth team operates like a product research & development team you would find in a larger company.

 Growth teams are constantly iterating and developing new concepts.
 This process can be an unnecessary distraction to core product development.
 This is why it is best for an autonomous team to test and focus on growth.
 Growth teams and growth hackers are in a perpetual state of work-in-progress, which can slow core product momentum with its mindset of iteration and testing.